Tempering stochastic density functional theory: Abstract

 \section{Abstract}

 We introduce a tempering approach with stochastic density functional theory (sDFT), labeled t-sDFT, which reduces the statistical errors in the estimates of observable expectation values.
 This is achieved by rewriting the electronic density as a sum of a ``warm'' component complemented by ``colder'' correction(s).
 Since the warm component is larger in magnitude but faster to evaluate, we use many more stochastic orbitals for its evaluation than for the smaller-sized colder correction(s).
-This results in a significant reduction of the statistical fluctuations and the bias compared to sDFT for the same computational effort.
-We demonstrate the method's performance on large hydrogen-passivated silicon nanocrystals (NCs), finding a reduction in the systematic error in the energy by more than an order of magnitude, while the systematic errors in the forces are also quenched.
+This results in a significant reduction in the statistical fluctuations and systematic deviation compared to sDFT for the same computational effort.
+We demonstrate the method's performance on large hydrogen-passivated silicon nanocrystals, finding a reduction in the systematic deviation in the energy by more than an order of magnitude, while the systematic deviation in the forces is also quenched.
 Similarly, the statistical fluctuations are reduced by factors of $\approx$4-5 for the total energy and $\approx$1.5-2 for the forces on the atoms.
-Since the embedding in t-sDFT is fully stochastic, it is possible to combine t-sDFT with other variants of sDFT such as energy-widnw sDFT and embedded-fragmented sDFT.
+Since the embedding in t-sDFT is fully stochastic, it is possible to combine t-sDFT with other variants of sDFT such as energy-window sDFT and embedded-fragmented sDFT.